Shreya-A-K/MindMetrics/README.md

-# 🧠 MindMetrics: Attention Analysis System
+# 🧠 MindMetrics: Attention Analysis System (Work in progress)

 **MindMetrics** is an interactive web-based project that analyzes user attention span through behavioral data collected from a *Simon Says* game.